Global Music Awards Africa: 2021: Ghana edition

-2022
+2022: Nigeria edition

 On 21 December 2021, the organizers opened the nomination portal, and was closed on 21 January 2022, shortly after it was recorded South African artists dominated the nominations, including the Hip Hop Artist of the Year category, dominated by South Africans, and Ghanaians, on 24 January 2022.
 At the second edition of GMAA, held on 16 April 2022 in Nigeria, the South African rapper Emtee won the Hip Hop Artist of the Year award.
 While the Nigerian musician Rema won "Afrobeat Artist of the Year".

 Ghana singer Stonebwoy won 'Global Act of the Year', and his song "Greedy man", won 'Dancehall Song of the Year'.
 KiDi song "Touch It", won 'Record of the Year'.
 Album of the Year was won by the Nigerian singer Wizkid, for his fourth studio album Made in Lagos, while Naira Marley won 'Biggest Fanbase Award', while Mavin acts Ayra Starr bagged 'Female Artist of the Year', and DJ Big N won DJ of the Year.
 Mercy Chinwo won 'Gospel Artist of the Year', and the South African music group Mi Casa won 'Group of the Year'.

+2023: South Africa edition

+On 22 May 2023, the organizers opened the nomination portal and closed on 4 June 2023, shortly after The South African revealed a multitude of South African artists dominating the nomination list.